release-flow/keep-a-changelog-action/README.md

 ### [prepare-release](./docs/prepare-release.md)

 Updates a changelog by converting the 'Unreleased' section to the latest release number.
 The release number is automatically incremented according to the action parameters.

 ### [get-release-notes](./docs/get-release-notes.md)

-Extracts the release notes markdown from a specified version from a changelog.
+Extracts the release notes markdown for a specified version from a changelog.

 ## License

-MIT
+The scripts and documentation in this project are released under the [MIT License](./LICENSE).